algorandfoundation/specs/dev/ledger.md

 - `Uint`, encoded as msgpack field `ui`, representing an unsigned 64-bit integer value.

 The keys in a TKV are encoded directly as bytes.
+The maximum length of a key in a TKV is 64 bytes.
+The maximimum length of a `Bytes` value in a TKV is 64 bytes.

 ### State Schemas